 - Check in time for the summer months of May thru October is between 3 and 6 p.m.

-- During the months of November and April check in time is between 12 and 3 p.m.
+- During the off season month of April check in time is between 12 and 3 p.m.

 Reservations are required: Visa, MasterCard, Discover and American Express are accepted.
 Personal checks are also accepted at time of check in for rooms held with a credit card.

 Gift certificates available to be used at any time with reservations.
 Please present certificate during check in at the Gift Store.